-Based on the above assumptions, we carried out a Monte Carlo simulation, generating 1000 random values of t_c and C from a truncated normal distribution, for each specific value of rainfall intensity, corresponding to return periods of 5, 10, 20, 50, 100, 200, 500 and 1000 yr.
-For each sample of peak discharge values, we estimated its key statistical characteristics (mean, standard deviation, coefficient of skewness) as well as time of concentration decreases with increasing discharge, while the runoff coefficient the empirical quantiles 5 % and 95 %.
+Based on the above assumptions, we carried out a Monte Carlo simulation, generating 1000 random values of $t_c$ and C from a truncated normal distribution, for each specific value of rainfall intensity, corresponding to return periods of 5, 10, 20, 50, 100, 200, 500 and 1000 years.
+For each sample of peak discharge values, we estimated its key statistical characteristics (mean, standard deviation, coefficient of skewness) as well as the empirical quantiles 5% and 95%.
 The results are summarized in Table 1, where we also show the values derived from the deterministic application of the rational method.
 As expected, the deterministic design values are practically identical to the average estimations of the Monte Carlo simulation.
 On the other hand, for all return periods of rainfall, the peak flow values that correspond to the upper quantile are more than three times greater than the ones of the lower quantile.
-If we consider Q{95} for safety, the deterministic design values have to be increased by about 60 %.
+If we consider $Q{95}$ for safety, the deterministic design values have to be increased by about 60 %.